-The numerical results therein clearly reveal the importance of a holistic approach to supply chain network modeling since decisions made by a specific firm can have unexpected impacts on other competing firms in the supply chain network economy.
+The numerical results in our papers clearly reveal the importance of a holistic approach to supply chain network modeling since decisions made by a specific firm can have unexpected impacts on other competing firms in the supply chain network economy.

-Our results strongly suggest that having wages and labor equilibrate without any wage ceilings can be beneficial for an individual firm and also for firms engaged in competition.
+Our results also strongly suggest that having wages and labor equilibrate without any wage ceilings can be beneficial for an individual firm and also for firms engaged in competition.